KrystianJachna/Sentiment-Analysis/README.md

 make prediction review='This is a great product!'
 ```

-This command will predict the sentiment of the given review using the model saved in `model/model.pkl`.
+This command uses the saved model (`model/model.pkl`) to predict the sentiment of the provided review.

 ### Training the Model